akashgardas/Retial-Inventory-Order-Management-System/README.md

     Allowed only if status = PLACED.
 	Restore product stock.
     Update order status = CANCELLED.

-5. Mark an order as Completed after payment is successful
+5. Mark an order as COMPLETED after payment is successful (payment service)

 ---